MikeMirzayanov/riorita/README.md

 # [Riorita](https://github.com/MikeMirzayanov/riorita)

-Simple C++-server to store byte-arrays by key, uses leveldb as a backend
+Simple C++-server to store byte arrays by key, uses leveldb as a backend

 It is written using C++ on the top of boost::asio::io_service.
 Also contains Java client implementation.

+On Ubuntu you can install requirements with `apt install g++ libsnappy-dev libleveldb-dev librocksdb-dev libboost-all-dev`

 ## Protocol

-Riorita uses very simple binary request-response protocol.
-It supports keep-alive out-of-the box, a client should connect to the server via TCP and send requests.
-The client receives response after each request.
+Riorita uses a very simple binary request-response protocol.
+It supports keep-alive out-of-the-box, a client should connect to the server via TCP and send requests.
+The client receives a response after each request.

-Server closes connection on any error, client can reopen connection.
+The server closes a connection on any error, a client can reopen a connection.

 Protocol uses LITTLE_ENDIAN byte order.